oroinc/documentation/commerce/user_guide/system/email/email_configuration_settings.rst

 Campaign
 --------

-Campaign section defines the rules that will be applied by default to emails generated as a part of marketing campaigns in OroCRM.
+Campaign section defines the rules that will be applied by default to emails generated as a part of marketing campaigns in the Oro application.
 You can define the Sender Email and Sender Name to be used.

 System Mailboxes